angular/angular/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: Propose a new feature for Angular Material or CDK
+about: Propose a new feature for Angular Material or the CDK
+labels: feature
 ---

+#### Feature Description

-#### Please describe the feature you would like to request.
+Provide a brief summary of the feature you would like to see.

-#### What is the use-case or motivation for this proposal?

-#### Is there anything else we should know?
+#### Use Case

+Describe the use case(s) that the proposed feature would enable.